nickzoic/mpy-tut/tut/motors.md

 separate phases need to be controlled separately.

 For more details: [Wikipedia: Stepper Motors](https://en.wikipedia.org/wiki/Stepper_motor)

+A typical bipolar stepper motor has two windings A and B which are driven by two separate H-bridges for a total of four I/O pins.
+To make the motor rotate, it must be driven in the correct sequence, for example here is the sequence for a "half step":

 Phase | A+ | A- | B+ | B-
 ------|----|----|----|----